KULeuven-COSIC/Optimizing-Linear-Correctors/README.md

 ## Files and data description

-1. [NBC_set](NBC_set.txt): List with parameters and weight distributions of binary linear codes that are used to calculate the new bound of the corresponding correctors (NBC set)
+1. [NBC_set](NBC_set.zip): List with parameters and weight distributions of binary linear codes that are used to calculate the new bound of the corresponding correctors (NBC set) - ZIP file
 2. [NBCCYC_set](NBCCYC_set.txt): List with parameters and weight distributions of cyclic binary linear codes that are used to calculate the new bound of the corresponding correctors (NBCCYC set)
 3. [OBC_set](OBC_set.txt): List with parameters of binary linear codes that are used to calculate the old bound of the corresponding correctors (OBC set)
 4. [OBCCYC_set](OBCCYC_set.txt): List with parameters of cyclic binary linear codes that are used to calculate the old bound of the corresponding correctors (OBCCYC set)